Frank77GLD/android_device_asus_K00F/README.md

 # android_device_asus_K00F
 ASUS MeMO Pad 10 (ME102A) K00F

-If you use my work than me!
+If you use my work than credit me!

 This is for building the rom.
 Its not working jet i think.
 Will need the modules added and other files in the right place.